 Treating cat flu

 Just like human colds, there isn’t a cure for cat flu.
 Antibiotics can’t treat the viruses that cause it, but they can help if there’s a secondary bacterial infection caused by damage to the lining of the nose and airways; if left untreated this can cause complications, such as pneumonia.

 Your cat will need extra special care at home to help them get better.
 A blocked nose and mouth ulcers can make it difficult to eat and drink which can lead to dangerous levels of dehydration.
 Wet, strong-smelling foods will be more appetising for cats with a blocked nose and sore throat and will also help boost their water intake.

 Encourage your cat to drink as much as possible, as fluids can help loosen thick mucus; intravenous fluids may be required if they’re still reluctant to drink.
 Regularly wipe away any discharge from the eyes or nose with damp cotton wool and keep them warm and comfortable throughout their illness.

 Preventing cat flu

 Vaccinations protect against some of the viruses that can cause cat flu.
-These are required as part of their primary vaccinations as a kitten, and as regular boosters throughout their life.
-However, these vaccines don’t cover every single cause of cat flu, so regularly disinfecting their bedding, litter tray and toys, particularly if you have more than one cat, is still recommended.
+However, vaccines don’t cover every single cause of cat flu, so regularly disinfecting their bedding, litter tray and toys, particularly if you have more than one cat, is still recommended.